openfrontier/ci/README.md

     ## To destroy/remove the containers:
     docker-compose rm

+    ## You can refer to "docker-compose -h" for more options

 ## Following are instructions if you do not want to use docker-compose

 ## Get docker images.